 After the second interrogation I was tied and blindfolded and taken to another room where they made me stand against a wall for about three hours.
 Then two female soldiers walked me around the police station for a long time.
 They made me walk slowly, up and down stairs, sat me down then walked me again.
 I was tied and blindfolded and found it difficult to walk.
 When I pulled the blindfold down a soldier put it back on aggressively.
 They walked me aimlessly for a long time.

 Then I was taken to the main gate where I was left on the ground for about two hours.
 I was with another boy and a young man.
 Then they took the boy and the man away and left me by myself for another two hours.
-Then I was taken into a troop carrier to Ofer prison.
+Then I was taken into a troop carrier to Ofer prison, near Jerusalem.
 At Ofer I was strip searched before being taken to section 13.

 About a week later I was taken for a third interrogation.
 This time I was allowed to speak to a lawyer before I was questioned.
 The lawyer told me to be careful what I say and to think before I say anything.
 The interrogator was listening to the conversation with the lawyer which lasted less than two minutes.
 Then the interrogator allowed me to speak to my mother who told me not to confess.

 After I spoke to my mother thee interrogator told me not to listen to my mother's advice.
 He accused me of the same accusations without informing me of my right to silence.
 He told me to confess to all the accusations and to repeat what I had told the first interrogator.
 I denied everything and told him I confessed to the first interrogator because I was scared and sleep deprived and because he put me under pressure.
 He was calm and questioned me for about 30 minutes and asked me to sign a document in Hebrew and I did.
 After the interrogation I was taken to a waiting room before being taken back to Ofer.